Erodotos/secure-programming-coursework/Part2/answers3.md

 b.
 To allow only `user` login to the server using only ssh private key I did the following:

 1. Generated an RSA public-private key pair using this command: `ssh-keygen -t rsa`
-2. Copied my public key to the server using this command: `ssh-copy-id -p2222 user@localhost`
+2. Copied my public key to the server using this command: `ssh-copy-id -p2222 user@localhost`.
+The file `authorized_keys` will be updated accordingly.
 3. Added the following configurations to the  `/etc/ssh/sshd_config` file.
     **Configuration:** `AuthenticationMethods publickey`.
     **Configuration:** `PasswordAuthentication no`.

+**3.2 Fun with Heartbleed**